JoshNavi/vue-typing/README.md

 # vue-typing

-> A simple Vue.js component that simulates typing"
+> A simple Vue.js component that simulates typing

 # Usage